Site Reliability Engineer (SRE)

 San Francisco, CA Sep 2021 - Present

-• Owned end-to-end reliability for payment processing services supporting $1T+ annual GMV, leading architecture reviews, production readiness, and on-call rotations across 40+ services in a polyglot AWS environment.
+• Own end-to-end reliability for payment processing services supporting $1T+ annual GMV, leading architecture reviews, production readiness, and on-call rotations across 40+ microservices in a polyglot AWS environment.

-• Served as incident commander across 18 SEV1/SEV2 outages, coordinating mitigation across Engineering, Support, and Customer Success teams using runbook automation and incident decision-trees, cutting mean time to mitigate from 42 minutes to 11 minutes.
+• Served as incident commander across 18 SEV1/SEV2 outages, coordinating mitigation across Engineering, Support, and Customer Success teams with runbook automation and decision-tree triage, cutting mean time to mitigate from 42 minutes to 11 minutes.

-• Built a unified observability platform on Prometheus, Grafana, and OpenTelemetry, defining SLO dashboards, trace-driven alerting, and alert routing policies across 40+ services, reducing alert fatigue (median pages per week dropped from 34 to 8).
+• Built the unified observability platform on Prometheus, Grafana, and OpenTelemetry, defining SLO dashboards, trace-driven alerting, and routing policies across 40+ services, reducing alert fatigue (median pages per week dropped from 34 to 8).

-• Reduced team toil from 43% to 18% through certificate-rotation operators, self-healing DB failover drills, and capacity-rebalancing automation, reclaiming 600+ engineer-hours/quarter of repetitive operational work.
+• Reduced team toil from 43% to 18% through certificate-rotation operators, self-healing DB failover drills, and capacity-rebalancing automation, reclaiming 600+ engineer-hours per quarter of repetitive operational work.

 • Owned capacity planning for the payments tier, running k6 load tests, defining EKS autoscaling policies, and authoring headroom-budget reviews that absorbed a 5x Black-Friday traffic surge with zero degradation.

-• Established a chaos-engineering practice using Gremlin and Chaos Mesh, running 22 game days covering region-failure simulations, dependency outages, and partial Kubernetes node failures, surfacing 47 reliability gaps and validating quarterly DR plans.
+• Established the chaos-engineering practice on Gremlin and Chaos Mesh, running 22 game days covering region-failure simulations, dependency outages, and partial Kubernetes node failures, surfacing 47 reliability gaps and validating quarterly DR plans.

 Cloudflare Site Reliability Engineer